AAA3A-AAA3A/AAA3A-cogs/docs/cog_clearchannel.rst

 * ``[p]setclearchannel``
  Configure ClearChannel for your server.

+* ``[p]setclearchannel channeldelete <channel_delete>``
+ If this option is disabled, the bot will not delete the original channel: it will duplicate it as normal, but move it to the end of the server's channel list.

 * ``[p]setclearchannel custommessage <custom_message>``
  Specify a custom message to be sent from the link of another message or a json (https://discohook.org/ for example).

-* ``[p]setclearchannel deletechannel <delete_channel>``
- If this option is disabled, the bot will not delete the original channel: it will duplicate it as normal, but move it to the end of the server's channel list.

 * ``[p]setclearchannel dmauthor <dm_author>``
  If this option is enabled, the bot will try to send a dm to the author of the order to confirm that everything went well.